Skip to main content

 }

+When the constructors are called without arguments, they will create a rendering target automatically (<video> element for InsertableStreamVideoFrameRenderer, <canvas> for WebGLVideoFrameRenderer and BitmapVideoFrameRenderer).
 You will need to insert the created element into the page to display the video:

-const { renderer, element } = createWebCodecsRenderer();
+const { renderer, element } = createVideoFrameRenderer();

 document.body.appendChild(element);